Blonde Goddess from ABBA

 Agnetha Faltskog continues to receive worldwide publicity for her rare public appearance, which now occasionally even include some live performances for specific purposes.
 There is every likelihood that she will release more music for her fans around the world, but you never know when: Agnetha always operates on her own timetable.

 Agnetha remains active in the music scene to this day, though it is an on-again, off-again career.
-There are always rumors of a ABBA reunion.
+There are always rumors of an ABBA reunion.
 The rumors are not far-fetched - Agnetha and Frida have both performed fairly recently and done well, showing no deterioration of their vocal talents.
 They both have given broad hints that they would at least consider it - and the amounts of money being bruited about would make it worth anyone's while.
 There was a famous offer of a billion dollars around 1999-2000 for a concert tour, but that went nowhere because the band said "No."

-The group has appeared together twice together in public so far in 2016 - for the opening of Bjorn's "Mamma Mia!
+The group appeared together twice in public in 2016 - for the opening of Bjorn's "Mamma Mia!
 The Party" in Stockholm in January, and the incident at the Berns Salonger.
 Agnetha, in particular, looked fabulous.

-Not a lot is known about this event - whether they sang or just reminisced or whatever it was that they did.
+Not a lot is known about the hotel event - whether they sang or just reminisced or whatever it was that they did.
 But, naturally, ABBA fans are very excited.
-It just seems as though the stars are aligning for something new - and it's about time.
+It just seems as though the stars are aligning for something new - and, if so, it's about time.

 UPDATE: As we were hoping, ABBA the group - not the individuals, the group - announced on 27 April 2018 that indeed they have been back in the recording studio.
 ABBA recorded two songs, "I Still Have Faith In You" and "Don't Shut Me Down," during the summer of 2017.
 According to the group: